KIT-CMS/Excalibur/README.md

 - Have a look at the used configuration file in `cfg/excalibur/data.py`.
 From these few lines of code, the full json config is created according to `cfg/python/defaultconfig.py`.
-Have a look at the `defaultconfig.py` and the relevant sections in there (data, data_mm, ...)
+Have a look at the `defaultconfig.py` and the relevant sections in there (data, data_mm, ...).
+Where is e.g. the setting for the MuonID defined?
-- Have a look at the json file `cfg/excalibur/data.py.json`, the general settings and a list of pipelines.
+- Have a look at the json file `cfg/excalibur/data.py.json`.
+This configuration contains general settings and a list of pipelines.
 - Use 'grep' or the search on github to find out at which positions a certain config setting is used (This can be in the Artus or Excalibur repositories!).
 Where e.g. is 'MuonID' used?